Bug bounty policy

 - We do not reward bug bounties for vulnerabilities found in third party services.
 Please report these issues directly to the relevant service.

-- We typically do not reward bug bounties for products or services that we do not sell or offer yet (such as beta devices) or for products or services that we no longer support (after their end-of-life).
+- We typically do not reward bug bounties for products or services that we do not sell or offer yet (such as beta devices) or for products or services that we no longer sell or offer (after their end-of-sale).
 However, please still submit any vulnerabilities you find.
 We may consider paying out a reward regardless.

 The security team may be reached at firstname.lastname@example.org (PGP: 4B40 A37E D0BB 0775 EA91 0A31 684B DEA7 EF01 480E) for reports and discussion about potential issues.

 - Submit your report via PGP or another end-to-end encrypted communication channel.

 We will respond within 3 business days and then make inquiries to satisfy any needed information.

 - Confirm receipt of your contact and triage the reported issues.